Björn Runström: Loan to Molde

 On 23 February 2010, Molde FK signed the Swedish forward on loan from Danish club Odense BK until the end of the season.
 He made his competitive debut on the opening day of the Norwegian Premier League on 14 March against the defending champions Rosenborg.
 He scored on his debut, a 35-yard cracker in a 2–1 loss.
 After this match Runström spent the rest of the season mainly on the bench, only making brief appearances not succeeding in making a mark on the matches.
 Runström was towards the end of the season considered redundant in Molde and the club terminated the contract with the player and sent him back to Denmark.

 Departure

 Runström and OB parted company in February 2011.

 Second return to Hammarby IF

 On 27 February, Runström signed for The superettan side Hammarby, On 3 July, Runström scored twice against Öster.

 MLS and retirement

+In February 2012, Runström joined the New England Revolution of Major League Soccer on trial for their preseason participation in the 2012 Desert Diamond Cup, in which he recorded a game-winning goal against Real Salt Lake on February 29 to send them through to the final.

-On 28 March 2012, Runström was signed to the New England Revolution of Major League Soccer.
-New England declined the option of his contract on 27 June 2012 and Runström became a free agent.
+On 28 March 2012, Runström signed with the Revolution on a free transfer.
+While trailing with the club, he had previously rejected two Revolution contract offers, before ultimately signing.
+He made his Revolution regular season debut on 14 April 2012 as a 79th minute substitute for Pepe Moreno in a 2-1 home loss to D.C.
+United.
+He made two more substitute appearances before New England declined his contract option on 27 June 2012 and Runström became a free agent.
 He announced his retirement from professional football in early 2013.